Kiran-VLSI/VLSI_Projects/README.md

-VLSI Project: Design and Simulation of CMOS, Combinational, and Sequential Circuits
+VLSI Project: Design and Simulation of CMOS, Combinational, and Sequential Circuits on Cadence and Xilinx ISE 14.7

 Overview